jennguyen1/nhuyhoa/_source/2017-03-30-Parallel-Processing.Rmd

 * TOC
 {:toc}

 Parallel processing allows independent tasks to be dispatched to different cores.
 These cores compute them in parallel and combine the results.
 Running tasks in parallel can reduce the runtime by half or more.
+Each core is a new environemnt, so it is required to export your current environment so that the worker cores have objects to work with.

 However, parallel processing is only recommended for time-consuming tasks.
 With shorter tasks, it may take more time to set up the cores than to run the analysis iteratively.

 **R**